jareiko/sjl/README.md

 [Play Super Jojunn Land!](http://jareiko.github.com/sjl)

-(WebGL browser required, such as Chrome or Firefox.)
+WebGL-capable browser required, such as Chrome or Firefox.

+Also works in Chrome Beta for Android if you enable WebGL in chrome://flags.

 ## Credits